qpdf/qpdf/manual/library.rst

    command-line tool can produce a JSON representation of the PDF file's non-content data.
 This can facilitate interacting programmatically with PDF files through qpdf's command line interface.
-For more information, please see :ref:`ref.json`.
+For more information, please see :ref:`json`.

-.. _ref.unicode-files:
+.. _unicode-files:

 A Note About Unicode File Names
 -------------------------------